ramhee98/CalendarTimeTracker/README.md

 ## 🧠 Notes

-- Time zone normalization is done as **naive** by default.
+- Time zone normalization supports local, UTC, and naive modes.
 - Duplicate events are filtered using the event `UID` field.
-- Caching reduces repeated loads for unchanged calendars.
+- Intelligent caching reduces repeated loads for unchanged calendars.
+- Multi-day events are properly handled with proportional time distribution.
 - Events from the **past 30 days and all future dates** are automatically re-synced with the source `.ics` file.
   - If an event is **removed** from the source calendar, it will also be **removed from the local cache**.
   - Events **older than 30 days** are preserved for historical reference, even if they no longer exist in the source.
+- Version checking automatically notifies you of updates from GitHub.
+- Summary tables include per-day and per-week averages for better insights.

 ## 🙌 Contribution